jimmyraywv/jimmyraywv/PUBS.md

 - [O'Reilly Media, Inc.](https://www.oreilly.com/library/view/policy-as-code/9781098139179/)
 - 07/2024

+> Policy as Code (PaC)—the focus of this book—is the use of code artifacts to manage and apply rules and conditions.
+Policy engines are the programs that interpret policy artifacts to apply policy decisions.
+The rules and conditions defined in policy artifacts help us implement standards and policies that we have created or adopted.
+These implementations—known as con‐ trols—apply security, compliance, governance, and best-practices decisions that are designed to prevent and react to unwanted changes within the systems we support and use.

 __Book Signing__
 - KubeCon North America 2024 - 11/2024
 - Black Hat USA 2024 - 08/2024